Phil Collins: Political views

 Despite his statement that he did not leave Britain for tax purposes, Collins was one of several wealthy figures living in tax havens who were singled out for criticism in a 2008 report by the charity Christian Aid.
 The Independent included Collins as one of their "ten celebrity tax exiles", erroneously repeating that he had left the country when Labour won the 1997 general election and that he threatened to return if the Conservatives won in 2005.
-Referring to the 1997 general election in his article "Famous men and their misunderstood politics" for MSN, Hugh Wilson stated: "Labour won it in a landslide, which just goes to show the influence pop stars really wield".
-He also wrote that Collins's reported comments and subsequent move to Switzerland led to "accusations of hypocrisy" since he had "bemoaned the plight of the homeless in the song 'Another Day in Paradise'", making him "an easy target when future elections came round".
+Referring to the 1997 general election in his article "Famous men and their misunderstood politics" for MSN, Hugh Wilson stated: "Labour won it in a landslide, which just goes to show the influence pop stars really wield."
+He also wrote that Collins's reported comments and subsequent move to Switzerland led to "accusations of hypocrisy" since he had "bemoaned the plight of the homeless" in his song "Another Day in Paradise", making him "an easy target when future elections came round".
 The Paul Heaton and Jacqui Abbott song "When I Get Back to Blighty", from their 2014 album What Have We Become?, made reference to Collins as "a prisoner to his tax returns".

-Questioned about his politics by Mark Lawson in an interview for the BBC, broadcast in 2009, Collins said: "My father was Conservative but it wasn't quite the same, I don't think, when he was alive.
+Questioned about his political views by Mark Lawson in a 2009 interview for the BBC, Collins said: "My father was Conservative but it wasn't quite the same, I don't think, when he was alive.
 Politics never loomed large in our family anyway.
 I think the politics of the country were very different then."
 In a 2016 interview in The Guardian, Collins stated that talking about politics to The Sun was one of his biggest regrets.
 When asked whether he had ever voted Conservative, he said: "I didn't vote, actually.
 And that's not something I'm proud of.
 I was just so busy that I rarely was here."

 Collins is a member of the Canadian charity Artists Against Racism and has worked with them on campaigns including radio PSAs.

 In October 2020, Collins issued a cease and desist order to Donald Trump and his campaign for playing "In the Air Tonight" at a rally.